opensearch-project/data-prepper/data-prepper-plugins/mutate-event-processors/README.md

 ###Configuration
 * `entries` - A list of entries to add to an event
   * `key` - The key of the new entry to be added
   * `value` - The value of the new entry to be added.
-Strings, booleans, numbers, and null are valid to use
+Strings, booleans, numbers, null, nested objects, and arrays containing the aforementioned data types are valid to use
   * `overwrite_if_key_exists` - When set to `true`, if `key` already exists in the event, then the existing value will be overwritten.
 The default is `false`.

 ___